jneidel/setup-webpack/readme.md

 Type: `object`

-Extract scss from the javascript entry file and compiles it to css.
+Extract scss from the javascript entry file and compile it to css.

 ```js
 const { genScss } = require( "setup-webpack" );